pagarcia/sam2-onnx-cpp/README.md

 then run the lightweight prompt decoder many times.
 It also keeps the C++ layer simple.
 The app does not need PyTorch or SAM2 internals; it only preprocesses images with OpenCV, feeds named ONNX inputs, and renders the returned masks.

+## Why ONNX?

+Native PyTorch is still the best reference path for research and model changes.
+The ONNX path is useful when the goal is deployment:

+- Python ONNX validates the exported graph before debugging C++ runtime code.
+- Python and C++ consume the same `.onnx` files, so both demos exercise the same model contracts.
+- Runtime machines do not need a full PyTorch/SAM2 environment.
+- ONNX Runtime gives one deployment API across CPU, CUDA, DirectML, TensorRT, and experimental CoreML paths.
+- Explicit graph inputs and outputs make performance easier to profile: encoder, decoder, memory attention, and memory encoder can be timed separately.

 ## Repository Layout